 Is breast surgery dangerous?

-Breast surgeries are among the safest procedures for plastic surgery if your surgeon specialises in this area and has the necessary knowledge and experience to make your operation successful.
-While it is considerably regarded as safe, general risks of surgery do apply.
+Breast surgeries are among the lowest risk procedures for plastic surgery if your surgeon specialises in this area and has the necessary knowledge and experience to make your operation successful.
+While it is considerably regarded as low risk, general risks of surgery do apply.
 These will be explained to you in detail in your initial consultation with Dr Doyle.

 How many months should you delay pregnancy after having breast implants?

 It is recommended to postpone pregnancy for at least 6 months after your surgery.
 This allows your breasts to adjust to its new shape and size.

 Can I get breast implants if I have sagging skin?

 This will depend on the degree of skin sagging.
 If you have extreme sagging of the skin, another procedure may be needed to lift your breasts so that they appear younger and well-defined.
 Breast implants are recommended for patients with a mild degree of skin sagging.
 During your consultation with your plastic surgeon, your breast condition will be first assessed if you are a good candidate for breast implants.

 When undergoing the initial breast augmentation surgery, you may have been told to expect a breast implant replacement after ten years.
 Fortunately, this is not always the case.
 An FDA study estimated that only ‘one in five’ patients require a replacement procedure after ten years following their initial augmentation.